vistalab-technion/cs236781/_posts/2019-04-14-new-videos.md

 ---
 title: New videos and youtube playlist
 author: aviv
-excerpt: Tutorial 3 and 4, lecture 4 intro
+excerpt: Tutorial 3 and 4, lecture 4 intro.
 ---

 Dear students,